JDASoftwareGroup/jdatech.github.io/_posts/2020-12-09-coiled-webinar-post-event-writeup.md

 Florian then showed us how to build out a ML data pipeline at terabyte scale using Parquet, Dask, and Kartothek.

->"We want to persist intermediate data as a parquet file using kartothek to create resilience, consistency (e.g. data may change an hour later), and for data lineage purposes."
+>"We want to persist intermediate data as a parquet file using Kartothek to create resilience, consistency (e.g. data may change an hour later), and for data lineage purposes."

 [Kartothek](https://kartothek.readthedocs.io/en/latest/) is an open-source library that is essentially a storage layer for parquet data created by Blue yonder.
 Florian noted:

->“If you have huge parquet data sets and you need more control over how they are produced and managed and additional metadata information, this is where kartothek comes into play.”
+>“If you have huge parquet data sets and you need more control over how they are produced and managed and additional metadata information, this is where Kartothek comes into play.”

 He also explained the implementation of a partition encoding key for compatibility purposes.

 Where exactly is the ML?
 Using Dask, Florian was able to apply a machine learning model to each partition of his dataset.
 This lets Blue Yonder’s machine learning experts make complex predictions.
 Florian said:

 >”Once we have these predictions it’s also just a Dask dataframe.
-I’ll store them again as a kartothek data set and I can build other indices on my predictions…and then data scientists can browse these prediction tables however they want”.
+I’ll store them again as a Kartothek data set and I can build other indices on my predictions…and then data scientists can browse these prediction tables however they want”.